karmaniverous/npm-package-template-ts/README.md

 This template is designed to help you get all of these pieces working together in harmony, right out of the box, so you can focus on your code.
 It includes fully-configured support for:

-✅ Unit testing with Mocha & Chai.
+✅ Unit testing with Mocha & Chai.<br>
-✅ Code formatting with Prettier.
+✅ Code formatting with Prettier.<br>
-✅ Linting with ESLint.
+✅ Linting with ESLint.<br>
-✅ Bundling with Rollup.
+✅ Bundling with Rollup.<br>
-✅ Publishing with ReleaseIt.
+✅ Publishing with ReleaseIt.<br>
-✅ Git hooks with Lefthook.
+✅ Git hooks with Lefthook.<br>
-✅ Recommended extensions & settings wherever appropriate.
+✅ Recommended extensions & settings wherever appropriate.<br>

 After cloning a repository that uses this template, be sure to run: